Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. If the Convener and the President are both absent, or are unable to preside, or wish for another Member to build their chairing skills, the chairperson of the meeting must be—

-   1. in the case of a general meeting—a Member elected by the other Members present; or
+   a) in the case of a general meeting—a Member elected by the other Members present; or

    2. in the case of a Committee meeting—a Committee member elected by the other Committee members present.